Malnascudes/pixel2style2pixel/docs/Torchserve-docs.md

 This function is used for up-sampling and down-sampling images in the StyleGAN architecture.

 [Possible solution](https://github.com/rosinality/stylegan2-pytorch/issues/304) renaming the upfirdn2d.py file to upfirdn2dpkg.py and using PyTorch 1.9.0.
-However, the user did not provide a clear explanation of why this solution worked.
+However, the user did not provide a clear explanation of why this solution worked. **FUCKING WORKS**

 [Another user suggested](https://github.com/sapphire497/style-transformer/issues/12) that the issue might be related to the torch.cpp_extension in the stylegan.op path github.com.
 This could indicate a problem with the compilation of the custom C++/CUDA code used in StyleGAN.